ashrobertsdragon/Ebook-conversion-to-Text-for-Machine-Learning/README.md

   - NEW FEATURE: `convert_file` now has optional `save_file` and `save_path` arguments to allow for custom output filenames or for a string to be returned instead.

 - **v2.0.1** (Release date December 16, 2024)
-  - FIX: Re-raise errors raised by PDFConverter._readfile()
+  - FIX: Re-raise errors raised by PDFConverter._readfile(filename)